Distal radius fracture refers to can be either extra-articular or intraarticular fractures of distal end of the radius.

 Any successful reduction would require pain relief to overcome muscle spasm.

 The cast provides a dorsal buttress to prevent collapse.
-Excessive palmar flexion of the radius should be avoided to avoid risk of acute carpal tunnel syndrome.
+Excessive palmar flexion of the radius should be avoided to avoid the risk of acute carpal tunnel syndrome.
 Some authors have suggested placing the radioulnar joint in supination but there is no consensus yet.

 Following are the indications for surgical treatment of distal radius fractures.